uiseoklee/VAEplusDDPG/README.md

 ![Demo](media/only_DDPG_training_fail.gif)

 > *Success rate of Method 5.
-The agent was trained at 0.2 brightness with the VAE+ weights being updated during DRL training. [cite\_start]It shows excellent performance in low-light environments from 0.3 down to 0.1 brightness.*
+The agent was trained at 0.2 brightness with the VAE+ weights being updated during DRL training.
+It shows excellent performance in low-light environments from 0.3 down to 0.1 brightness.*

 ### Generalization Test